 BISTRO Sarasota Art Museum

-Bistro at the Sarasota Art Museum of Ringling College will launch October 1st following the Museum’s reopening in its new home, the renovated historic Sarasota High School building dating from 1926.
+Bistro at the Sarasota Art Museum of Ringling College opened October 1 2020 following the Museum’s reopening in its new home, the renovated historic Sarasota High School building dating from 1926.

 Operated by the renowned Constellation (the team behind culinary masterpieces Verde at Perez Art Museum Miami and The Restaurant at the Norton Museum of Art), Bistro will offer local and seasonal-inspired dishes.
 Menu specials will be featured on the blackboard behind the counter, a nostalgic nod to the former high school.
 Created with Museum visitors, community members, vacationers, faculty and students in mind, the new eatery is the Museum’s first dining destination.